Redfall is an upcoming open-world co-op FPS from Arkane Austin, who previously developed Prey and the Dishonored series.

 - What is it?
 A co-op first-person shooter from Arkane Studios

 - When can I play it?
-Likely between June to September 2022
+The first half of 2023

-That said, it's possible that Redfall has already been in development for at least a couple of years.
-A few years back, a trademark dispute between Zenimax (Bethesda's parent company) and author Jay Falconer brought the name "Redfall" to light.
+Redfall seems to have been in development for at least a few years.
+Several years back, a trademark dispute between Zenimax (Bethesda's parent company) and author Jay Falconer brought the name "Redfall" to light.

-Back then, Redfall was theorized to be the subtitle for The Elder Scrolls 6, due to the name being similar to both Daggerfall (a kingdom in The Elder Scrolls' setting of Tamriel) and the series' Redguard race.
+Back then, Redfall was theorized to be the subtitle for The Elder Scrolls 6.
+That's due to the name being similar to both Daggerfall (a kingdom in The Elder Scrolls' setting of Tamriel) and the series' Redguard race.

 Redfall's website gives us a brief synopsis of the game's story, setting and the larger-than-life characters that inhabit the world.